XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Does XTB offer any promotions or referral programs?

-XTB occasionally runs promotions or referral incentives, but there is no ongoing referral or cashback program for Canadian users.
-It is best to check the XTB website or client portal regularly to stay informed about current offers.
+XTB occasionally runs special promotions or referral programs in select countries, but there are no regular referral or cashback programs available to Canadian users.
+It is best to check the official company website or platform for the latest regional offers.

 On the same topic